Enrolment Requirements & Course Fees

 |Level-6 Diploma in Nutrition and Health |

-(3 years, part-time, without clinical practice, some attendance required – blended learning)
+(3 years, part-time, without clinical practice – blended learning)

 |Level-6 Diploma in Nutritional Therapy|